ballerina-platform/module-ballerina-graphql/graphql-ballerina/Package.md

 }
 ```

-Note how each element in the array consists only the required field `name`.
+Each element in the array consists only of the required `name` field.

 #### Optional Types